Skip to main

 Military Duties

-Making Up Graded Work for Excused Absences
+Making Up Graded Work

-Senate Rule 5.2.5.2.2 provides the following information on allowing students to make up work due to an excused absence:
+The Student Academic Policies provide the following information on allowing students to make up work due to an excused absence:

-Except where prior notification is required (major religious holidays and University sponsored trips), students missing any graded work due to an excused absence bear the responsibility of informing the Instructor of Record about their excused absence within one week following the period of the excused absence, and of making up the missed work.
-The Instructor of Record shall give the student an opportunity to make up the work and/or exams missed due to an excused absence, and shall do so, if feasible, during the semester in which the absence occurred.
+Except where prior notification is required (major religious holidays and University sponsored trips), students missing any graded work due to an excused absence bear the responsibility of informing the Instructor of Record about their excused absence within five business days following the period of the excused absence and for arranging to complete the missed work.
+The Instructor of Record shall provide accommodations and time frames so the student can make up missed assignments, quizzes and tests in a mutually agreed upon mannder, if feasible, during the semester in which the absence occurred.